subhu-darkknight72/ComputerNetworkLab/README.md

 - **Question 1:** A simplified <code>TCP concurrent HTTP client</code> and server that supports basic HTTP commands GET and PUT for downloading and uploading html, text, and pdf files.
 The client opens a TCP connection with the HTTP server and retrieves the document from the HTTP server upon receiving a GET command.
 The server listens for incoming requests and responds to them.

 ## Assignment 5 : Message Oriented TCP
-- **Question 1:** A message-oriented TCP protocol (called MyTCP) using standard TCP connection as a layer of software between the MyTCP calls and the TCP socket calls, to guarantee that anything sent with a single send call is received by a single receive call, similar to UDP but reliable and in FIFO order like TCP.
+- **Question 1:** A <code>message-oriented TCP protocol</code> (called MyTCP) using standard TCP connection as a layer of software between the MyTCP calls and the TCP socket calls, to guarantee that anything sent with a single send call is received by a single receive call, similar to UDP but reliable and in FIFO order like TCP.

+## Assignment 6 : Raw Sockets
+- **Question 1:** A program called <code>PingNetInfo</code> that takes a website address and estimates the latency and bandwidth of each link in the path, by probing with ICMP packets.
+The program uses the same concept as traceroute to find each link in the path and estimate the latency and bandwidth of each link.
+The program handles various possibilities such as packet drops, requests arriving out of order, and intermediate servers not responding to pings.

 <!-- .
 ## Instruction